Past Simple Affirmative & Negative ESL Games, Worksheets & Activities

 ESL Past Simple Game - Grammar and Speaking: Forming Sentences, Freer Practice - Group Work

-In this fun past simple game, students use past simple affirmative sentences and picture cards to talk about what they did yesterday.
-The first student lays down a picture card and makes a past simple...
+In this fun past simple game, students use picture cards to make past simple sentences about what they did yesterday.
+In groups, the first student lays down a picture card and makes a past simple...

 Who did the same?